-Introducing a book Point to and read the title (the name of the story), Predict what the story may be about using both the title and the illustrations.
+Introducing a book Point to and read the title (the name of the story), Identify the author and illustrator.
+Predict what the story may be about using both the title and the illustrations.
 Story walk- turn the pages over talking briefly about the pages.
-You may wish to model any repetitive language or point out any new or tricky words.
+You may wish to model any repetitive language or point out any new sounds or harder to read and spell words.
 This may include character names.
 Explain the meaning of vocabulary that your child may be unfamiliar with.
-Phonics Sounding out and blending is an important strategy to use when reading and it is powerful to see adults model this process when you read.
+Phonics Sounding out and blending is a strategy to use when reading and it is powerful to see adults model this process when you read.
 It is helpful for the children to hear you sound out the words in a simple sentence too eg 'the c-a-t s-i t-s followed by The cat sits.
-Using illustrations English is not a phonetic language and we often have phrases we can say in the same way but have different meaning eg 'the wind is blowing' and 'I can wind the clock' Therefore we need to teach the children other strategies to help decode the text.
-Using pictures will help provide the children with clues as to what the words can be. eg if a picture shows a child putting on socks with an accompanying sentence that says 'put on the sock' then the picture can support the child making a sensible guess as to what the word might be.
+Using illustrations Although we primarily focus on decoding with our home readers when you share other stories you may find using pictures an additional useful strategy to help your child make sense of what they are reading.
+It will help provide the children with clues as to what the words can be. eg if a picture shows a child putting on socks with an accompanying sentence that says ' put on the sock' then the picture can support the child making a sensible guess as to what the word might be.
 Language development Talk, talk, talk!
 As a parent you are the model of good speaking and listening.
 Spending time together helps children hear the structures of English which will help them apply to their reading.
 It is also important to develop a rich vocabulary.
 Regularly introduce new words eg for the word big you could use the word huge or enormous.
+Aside from the school reading books sent home we also encourage children to share a wide range of stories to help foster a love of reading and a rich vocabulary.
+Our home reading books are selected primarily with the purpose of supporting our children in their sound acquisition.
 Comprehension Remember being able to read sentences, however complex, is of limited value if you do not understand what you have read.
 Take time to talk about the plot, the story sequence, characters and setting.
 Relate this to your experiences and ask questions to further develop understanding eg 'what will happen next?
 What would you do?
 Why did the character do that?

-Lickey Hills Primary School & Nursery
+At Lickey Hills Primary school reading is of utmost importance and we expect all children to read their school books over a minimum of three days each week.
+Families must indicate this in the reading diary.
+This is regularly monitored by staff and we will contact you to further discuss how we can support you at home if three reads a week is not evidenced in your diary.
 On this note, we would like to thank you in advance for your support with reading at home and value your commitment to reading a minimum of three times weekly with your children.

-On behalf of the staff in EYFS thank you for taking the time to read this information and please feel free to get in touch if we can help you further.
+On behalf of the staff in EYFS thank you for taking the time to read this information and we look forward to sharing more information about reading very soon.

-Happy reading, Mrs Reading (Eyfs lead)
+Happy reading, Mrs Reading (Eyfs lead) and M Kirby (phonic lead)